 Executive Director Natasha Hoehn traces her lifelong commitment to public education and social justice to her years as a junior high school English teacher in the South Bronx, where she founded the school’s theater program, implemented an “early college” program, and developed a project-based writing curriculum for 6th, 7th, and 8th grade students.
 A graduate of Yale University, former Teach for America Corps Member of 1996 and Coro Community Fellow of 2004, Natasha’s passion for teaching and learning has led her to take on numerous leadership roles within the education community: as a student, teacher, policy analyst, fundraiser, evaluator, partner, and communicator.
 Natasha is also founder & Senior Partner with California Education Partners.

 Julie is the Education Program Director at the Silver Giving Foundation.
 Before joining Silver Giving, Julie was a Program Officer at the S. D. Bechtel, Jr. Foundation, leading STEM Education grantmaking there.
 Julie has been a principal at The Parthenon Group, where she managed consulting projects for K–12 education organizations and other nonprofit, public, and private industry clients.
 She also previously worked as a consultant at Accenture and as a Program Manager for New Sector Alliance.
 Julie earned a Bachelor of Arts degree in Human Biology from Stanford University, a Master of Education degree from the Stanford School of Education, and a Master of Business Administration degree from the Stanford Graduate School of Business.
 During her graduate studies, Julie was an Education Pioneer and served as chief of staff to the CEO of the KIPP Foundation.
-Julie serves on the Board of 100Kin10.
+Julie serves on the Board of the National Writing Project.

 Sarah M. Kim